Alejandrovc0/Inventory-Management-System/README.md

 ## Overview

 This console-based Inventory Management System is designed to help users manage their inventory efficiently.
 It provides essential features such as adding, removing, updating, viewing items, and more.
 The system allows users to interact with their inventory through a user-friendly command-line interface.
+All user and inventory data is managed through a MySQL database.

 ## Table of Contents